The best free audio editor

 Before you begin, it's worth noting that most audio editors use the LAME codec.
 It's probably already installed on your system, but if you receive a warning that you need to install it, you can download a free codec pack containing it.

-Available for any desktop platform you care to mention, Audacity is our first choice for audio editing.
+Available for any desktop platform you care to mention, Audacity is our first choice audio editor.
 It has a huge following, and it's one that is entirely justified.
 It's a powerful tool that would put some paid-for product to shame, and although the interface might initially seem slightly intimidating, it's actually surprisingly approachable even for beginners.

 Audacity is equipped with an extensive suite of built-in tools, enabling you to edit pre-recorded files, capture sound through an attached microphone, or even stream music and podcasts.
 There's support for a wide range of audio formats for both importing and exporting, and the range of built-in effect is impressive.